Our staff is built to teach each student individually, to develop the skills they need to thrive in mathematics, and to foster a love of learning.

 Education:

-M.Ed. in Mathematics, The City College of New York
+Masters of Education in Mathematics from The City College of New York

 Years of experience teaching math: